apigear-io/apigear-docs/content/en/maker/maker.md

       target: summary.md
 ```

 The `{{}}` are a template expression.
 For example `{{module.name}}` will be replaced with the content of `module.name`.
-This allows you to write exact these document names you require.
+This allows you to write exactly these document names you require.

 Additional to the template tags, the template engine also support filters.
 A filter is a function which takes a object and return a string.
-For example `{{module.name|lower}}` will lower case the module name.
-There are more filters in the [template engine documentation](https://liquidjs.com/filters/overview.html) and ApiGear also added many different filters to the engine.
+For example `{{ module.name | lower }}` will lower case the module name.
+There are more filters in the [template engine documentation](https://liquidjs.com/filters/overview.html) and ApiGear also adds many different code specific filters to the engine.